 Adderall is absorbed through the gastrointestinal tract, then metabolized by the liver and flushed out by the kidneys.
 If any of these organs or systems is not functioning properly, it can take longer for Adderall to leave your body.

 It may seem counterintuitive, but Adderall works by stimulating the central nervous system.

 By stimulating the central nervous system, Adderall increases how much dopamine is available in the frontal lobe.
-This helps people with ADHD to stop seeking stimulation which, in turn, helps them focus better.
+This helps people with ADHD to stop seeking stimulation that, in turn, helps them focus better.

 Medication is usually just one part of an overall ADHD treatment plan, along with behavioral therapy, education and organizational support, and other lifestyle methods.

-Taking too much Adderall can cause both mild and dangerous side effects, including:
+Taking too much Adderall can cause both mild and serious side effects, including: